 If you have completed the steps above, you have a secure, working Databricks deployment in place.
 But you might still be interested in learning about these advanced options and best practices.

 Managing your Databricks account is an ongoing process.
-Administration covers everything an account owner and admin can do.
+Administration guide covers everything an account owner and admin can do.
 Databricks also provides many excellent resources to help you manage your Databricks account to its fullest potential.

 |Become a Databricks expert|